 You may be impressed to know that these patients received between one and five adjustments only as-needed.

-Besides this study, there are many case studies involving both migraine and headache patients who have benefited from various forms of upper cervical chiropractic care.
-In one compilation of 101 case studies, 37 of the patients were experiencing migraines (note that a different method of upper cervical was used in these studies).
+Besides this study, there are many case studies involving both migraine and headache patients who have benefited from various forms of upper cervical care.
+In one compilation of 101 case studies, 37 of the patients were experiencing migraines (note that a different method of upper cervical care was used in these studies).
 All but 8 of those 37 patients could remember a head or neck trauma that preceded the onset of migraines.

-- Family-friendly care – Your great grandmother or your infant may not be able to handle the heavy-handed adjustments of general chiropractic, but upper cervical care is for everyone.
+Your great grandmother or your infant may not be able to handle the heavy-handed adjustments of general chiropractic, but upper cervical care is for everyone.
 This allows families to extend a holistic (whole body) approach to health care to each member of the family.